Mon, Jul 10|

 1. Starting with raw video footage and creating a complete product.

 2. Aligning and editing audio

 4. Learning formatting and terminology.

-- Music Entrepeneurship and Career and College Preparedness.
-Lead by Joseph Conyers, Associate principal bassist of the Philadelphia Orchestra, faculty teacher at the Juilliard School and creator of the nationally renowned youth training organization Project 440.
-Topics include college and career preparedness, music entrepreneurship and tips on how to take auditions.
+Music Entrepeneurship Topics include college and career preparedness, music entrepreneurship and tips on how to take auditions.
 This class teaches young musicians how to manage their future in today's increasingly shifting professional landscape.

-- Ballet and Holistic Musicianship Lead by Sarah Marley, dancer and choreographer of the Grand Rapids Ballet.
-Sarah will perform live dance for the students and teach a special class that introduces ballet techniques for freeing muscle tension for musicians, improving physical endurance, posture, core strength and bodyweight distribution.
-Students will also participate in interactive music and dance exercises designed and choreographed by Sarah from classical and contemporary dance that explore the interconnectivity of expression between dance and music-making and it's relation to phrasing, groove, musical shape, weight and direction.
+Ballet and Holistic Musicianship Lead by Sarah Marley, dancer and choreographer of the Grand Rapids Ballet.
+Sarah will lead physical warmups for students throughout the week, perform live dance for the students and teach a special class that introduces ballet techniques for freeing muscle tension for musicians, improving physical endurance, posture, core strength and bodyweight distribution.
+Students will also participate in interactive music and dance exercises designed and choreographed by Sarah from classical and contemporary dance.
+Students will get to improvise and compose music to Sarah's dance choreography and explore the interconnectivity of expression between dance and music-making and it's relation to phrasing, groove, musical shape, weight and direction.

 Meet the Artistic Faculty